- Research article

 Electronic supplementary material

-Additional file 1: Summary information on the 118 GWAS studies included in this study.
-Information on GWAS including genotyping arrays, phenotype descriptions, discovery and replication samples, analytic strategies, data availability, URLs, publication date and contact information.
+Additional file 1: Information on GWAS including genotyping arrays, phenotype descriptions, discovery and replication samples, analytic strategies, data availability, URLs, publication date and contact information.
 Data fields are described in detail in Additional file 3.
 (XLS 92 KB)

 About this article